Donald · Borders

 Herman Law — common questions

-- Herman Law is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 12km with 460m of ascent and takes most walkers 3-5 hours.
-Terrain: Pastoral grass and shallow tussock characterise the lower slopes; the watershed rolls broadly with peat hags between the higher tops.
+- On the OutdoorSCOT scale, Herman Law comes in at 3/5 — moderately challenging.
+Expect roughly 12km and 460m of ascent on the usual route — 3-5 hours for most parties.
+Underfoot: Pastoral grass and shallow tussock characterise the lower slopes; the watershed rolls broadly with peat hags between the higher tops.

 - Where do I park for Herman Law?